-At one point in their career, a system engineer will probably run into a case where the mechanical resonant frequency of a system is causing motion control problems and/or an audible annoyance.
-This electrical resonance, or vibration, is not desirable and will lead to significant performance degradation.
-For example, a CNC milling machine (which typically has a high resonant frequency due to high stiffness) will jitter around the desired milling path if the resonant frequency is excited.
-Another possible occurrence would be a pharmaceutical discovery instrument with unexpected vibrations that will agitate the liquid solution it’s transporting.
-This article will explore why the resonant frequency is present and what tools can be used to analyze it.
+At some point in their career system engineers are likely to run into a case where the resonance response of a system is causing motion problems and/or an audible annoyance.
+This resonance, or vibration, is undesirable and can lead to significant performance degradation.
+For example, a CNC milling machine (which typically has a high resonant frequency due to high stiffness) will jitter around the desired milling path if a resonant frequency is excited.
+Another example is a pharmaceutical liquid handling instrument with unexpected vibrations that agitate the transported liquid solution.
+This article will explore why resonances are present and what tools can be used to analyze them.

 Why do mechanical systems exhibit a resonant frequency?

 The poles and zeros are very useful for determining behavior and stability.
-For example, stability criteria includes that the order of the denominator (number of poles) must not be less than the order of the numerator (number of zeros); also the real part of the dominant poles must be negative (left-hand side of the s-plane) in order for the system to be considered stable.
+For example, stability criteria dictate that the order of the denominator (number of poles) must not be less than the order of the numerator (number of zeros).
+Also, the real part of the dominant poles must be negative (left hand side of the s-plane) in order for the system to be considered stable.
 The poles will be used here to explain the existence of the resonant frequency.

-Inertial systems have a resonant frequency which exists as a result of inherent properties.
-However, the system needs to be more complex than purely rigid body inertia otherwise its characteristic equation will have only poles at zero.
+Inertial systems have a resonant frequency which exists because of inherent properties.
+However, the system needs to be more complex than a purely rigid body inertia otherwise its characteristic equation will have only poles at zero.
 Other terms in the characteristic equation, which can be as simple as a compliance term (spring), will introduce non-zero frequency components (roots with imaginary parts) in the characteristic equation.
 Purely inertial systems will have poles at zero and therefore not exhibit a resonant frequency.

-Since the “rigid body” is really just an academic construct that does not exist in the real world, even simple inertial systems do possess the necessary complexity to exhibit a mechanical resonant frequency when spring elements (compliance) and/or dampening components (viscous friction) are added to the model.
+A “rigid body” is really just an academic construct that does not exist in the real world, so even simple inertial systems may exhibit a mechanical resonant frequency when spring elements (compliance) and/or dampening components (viscous friction) are added to the model.
 Some systems are sufficiently dampened to suppress the resonant frequency.
-In this case the resonance still exists (the imaginary part of the roots) but is barely noticeable since the real parts of the roots dominate the response.
+In this case the resonant frequency still exists (the imaginary part of the roots) but is barely noticeable since the real parts of the roots dominate the response.

 Figure 1 – Demonstration System

-The position response of to a force exerted on this system is expressed with a resonant frequency calculation:
+The position response of m1 to a force exerted on this system is expressed with:

-(eq.
-1) -Derived from torsional velocity response in Reference 1
+(Equation 1) - Derived from torsional velocity response in Reference 1

-Note that the term on the left of the right hand side of the equation is the “non-coupled” response.
+Note that the term on the left of the right-hand side of the equation is the “non-coupled” response.
 If the spring is of infinite stiffness the term on the far right equals one and the two mass are rigidly attached and act as one mass.
-In this case there are only poles at zero and therefore no resonance.
+In this case there are only poles at zero and therefore no resonant frequency.

-The introduction of a moderate dampening term () will introduce a real component to the roots and move them such that the resonant frequency is slightly less than the undamped natural frequency.
-A stronger dampening term () will decrease the frequency even more but the response at the frequency will be attenuated and have little effect.
+The introduction of a moderate dampening term (0.1Ks < bs < 0.6Ks/wn) , will introduce a real component to the roots and move them such that the resonant frequency is slightly less than the undamped natural frequency.
+A stronger dampening term (bs < 0.6Ks/wn) will decrease the resonant frequency even more but the response at the frequency will be attenuated and have little effect.
 In this case the real parts of the roots are dominant.

-Using the resonant frequency definition as, “the frequency at which a system will exhibit a localized maximum response” means that an experiment can be run on the system where the response as a function of frequency is measured.
+Using as the definition of resonant frequency, “the frequency at which a system will exhibit a localized maximum response” means that an experiment can be run on the system where the response as a function of frequency is measured.

 One tool, referred to as a frequency sweep, will inject a variable frequency signal into a system.
 The frequency input begins at a pre-defined value and changes in a continuous fashion until a defined maximum value is reached.
 Most mechanical systems have resonant frequencies in the hundreds of hertz or lower.
-If the resonance is significant it will usually produce an audible sound and a rough estimate can be made by the listener.
+If the resonant frequency is significant, it will usually produce an audible sound which can be perceived by the listener.

-A similar tool, the Bode plot, will analyze the gain and phase of the response and generate a plot in the frequency domain.
-To simplify the calculation on a digital processor, a set of discrete frequencies are sampled and the results are run through an FFT (Fast Fourier Transform).
+A similar but more precise tool, the Bode plot, analyzes the gain and phase of the response, and generates a plot in the frequency domain.
+To simplify the calculation on a digital processor, a set of discrete frequencies are sampled, and the results are run through an FFT (Fast Fourier Transform).

-The following videos demonstrate the use of various tools in Pro-Motion to determine the resonant frequency of the system in Figure 1.
+This YouTube video demonstrate the use of various tools in Pro-Motion® to determine the resonant frequency of the system in Figure 1:

 Method #1: Calculation based on Actual Position trace of disturbance response.